 This is where margins come in and can work to your advantage.

-That’s why we’re different
+That’s why we’re different.

 We work on low-profit margins as we know that SEO requires countless hours.
-Your investment needs to drive results, our results will ALWAYS dominate our competition.
+Your investment needs to drive results, and our results will ALWAYS dominate our competition.
 Not only because we’re passionate, data-driven with a very talented team but because your budget goes a lot further.